 Since our inception in 1882, our light has brightly shined as a cosmopolitan church reaching out to a diverse community of people throughout Evanston, the North Shore and the City of Chicago!
 We are historic, Christ centered, multi-staffed and believe fully in “the priesthood of all believers”.

-Provides educational, residential, vocational and a range of support services to children and adults with developmental disabilities in north Chicago and the surrounding suburbs.
-Two residential adult homes are SHORE Homes East-Buehler House, located in Evanston, an Intermediate Care Facility for the Developmentally Disabled (ICF-DD) and SHORE Homes West, located in Skokie, a Community Living Facility (CLF).
-Several Supported Living Arrangements (SLA) sites are located in Evanston and Skokie.
+Provides educational, residential, vocational and a range of support services to children and adults with intellectual and other developmental disabilities in north Chicago and the surrounding suburbs.
+Two residential adult homes are Shore Homes East-Buehler House, located in Evanston, an Intermediate Care Facility for the Developmentally Disabled (ICF-DD) and Shore Homes West, located in Skokie, a Community Living Facility (CLF).
+Several Community Integrated Living Arrangements (CILA) and Supported Living Arrangements (SLA) sites are located in Evanston and Skokie.

 Christian mission supports four primary programs – General Surgery, Gynecological Surgery, Heart Surgery, and Neurosurgery – serving the poor year-round through local surgeons.
 Medical mission trips support these programs and focus on bringing US doctors and nurses to Bolivia and Paraguay to train and equip the local medical community to better serve their citizens.
 Additionally, once a year, Multi-specialty Medical Mission Trip brings clinical and surgical US doctors and nurses to heal those living in poverty in Bolivia.

 SOUTHEAST EVANSTON PARENTS ASSOCIATION (SEPA) was founded in August 1996, by a group of mostly single low-income parents wanting to make a difference in their lives and lives of their children, and the Evanston community.
 This not for profit grassroots organization determined to challenge parents, schools and their local government.